Sunday, May 31, 2009

 * The trial was the first time that forensic psychiatry was used in a court proceeding.
 After pleading the teenaged killers guilty, Darrow employed a novel strategy of calling on one “alienist” (or psychiatrist) after another to testify about their state of mind.
 (Ironically, when Judge John Caverly spared Leopold and Loeb from execution, his opinion hardly took account of all this testimony, instead citing their youth—leading Leopold to wonder if they could have simply submitted their birth certificates in lieu of all the evidence.)

-What fascinates me about the case, however, is, at its core, its detective aspects—i.e., how the discovery of the body led to the identification of the killers.
+What fascinates me about the case, however, are, at its core, its detective aspects—i.e., how the discovery of the body led to the identification of the killers.

 Intelligent though they were, Leopold and Loeb were not the Nietzschean supermen they believed themselves to be.
 Several clues—mistakes of their own making—tripped them up, leading detectives to break them during interrogation: